MicrosoftDocs/dynamics-365-ai/ai-docs/sales/adaptive-sequence.md

 <a name="define-conditions-for-field-values"></a>
 ## Define conditions based on a field value

 When you add a condition based on a field value, you determine the next course of action for the sequence according to the value given in the field.
-The available field values&mdash;including related entities&mdash;are based on the type of record you've selected for the sequence.<!--note from editor: Edit okay?
-Otherwise, this implies that the sequence has related entities.-->
+The available field values&mdash;including related entities&mdash;are based on the type of record you've selected for the sequence.

 In the activity selection box, go to the **Conditions** tab, choose a field, and create a condition.
 The sequence follows the **Yes** path when the condition is true and the **No** path when the condition is false.

 In the following example, let's set the sequence to follow the **Yes** path when a lead's company name is **Contoso**.

-1. In the activity selection box, select the **Conditions** tab.<!--note from editor: We need a new image with **Field value** selected.
-If you have the same image (and the same alt text) more than once in an article, we'll get a build warning.-->
+1. In the activity selection box, select the **Conditions** tab.

     >[!div class="mx-imgBorder"]
     >![Conditions tab in the activity selection step for field values](media/sa-condition-tab.png "Conditions tab in the activity selection step for field values")